visgl/loaders.gl/docs/README.md

 **Framework Agnostic** - Files are parsed into clearly documented data structures (objects + typed arrays) that can be used with any JavaScript framework.

-**Worker Support** - Many loaders can run in web workers, keeping the main thread free for other tasks while parsing completes.
+**Worker Support** - Many loaders run in web workers, keeping the main thread free for other tasks while parsing completes.

-**Streaming Support** - Several loaders can parse in batches, allowing "larger than memory" files to be parsed.
+**Streaming Support** - Several loaders can parse in batches from both node and browser `Stream`s, allowing "larger than memory" files to be processed, and initial results to be available while the remainder of a file is still loading.

-**Node Support** - All loaders are work under Node.js and can be used when writing backend and cloud services and for running your unit tests under Node.
+**Node Support** - All loaders work under Node.js and can be used when writing backend and cloud services, and when running your unit tests under Node.

 **Loader Categories** - loaders.gl groups similar data formats into "categories". loaders in the same category return parsed data in "standardized" form, simplifying applications that want to handle multiple related formats.